mlochbaum/BQN/commentary/problems.md

 ### Choose and Repeat have order swapped
 In Choose, the selector goes on the left; in Repeat, the count goes on the right.
 Could be a strength in some contexts, since you can change Repeat-as-If to Choose if you don't like the ordering, but maybe a language that forces the programmer to make semantic decisions for syntactic reasons is not providing the greatest of services.

+### Have to enclose Scan initial element
+The most common case for Scan is of course applying to a list.
+Here there can only be one element, but it has to go in a unit array to keep Scan general.
+The reductions dodge this by leaving out the APL2 style, and Scan hits it dead on.

 ### Can't mix define and modify in multiple assignment
 Say `a` is a pair and `h` isn't defined yet; how would you set `h` to the first element of `a` and change `a` to be just the second? `h‿a↩a` doesn't work because `h` isn't defined, so the best I have is `h←@⋄h‿a↩a`.
 A heavier assignment syntax wouldn't break down; BQN could allow `⟨h←,a⟩↩a` but I don't think this merits special syntax.